analyticsseo/php-api-client/Readme.md

 // make the call
 $searchResultsResponse = $serps->searchResults($data);

-// store the job id, it will be usedfull to fetch the data as soon as the job is done
+// store the job id, it will be used to fetch the data as soon as the job is done
 $jobId = $searchResultsResponse['jid'];

 // check to see if job is ready, if not try again later